-It seems such a small thing, coming back to the sensation of the body and breath.
-But it really is the key to awakening to a greater life.
+It is such a small movement, coming back to the sensation of the body and breath.
+And yet this is the key to the kingdom.
 This is worth repeating: In Pali, the language of the earliest Buddhist texts, “sati,” a word used for mindfulness literally means to remember the present moment.
-Remembering the present moment can be something very small, noticing the warmth of our hands around the coffee mug (or the lusciousness of a bite of dark chocolate, since Easter is coming).
-But remembering the present can also be profound, suddenly remembering that we are alive on the earth and under the sun, and that our being here at all is miraculous.
+Remembering the present moment can be something very small, noticing the warmth of our hands around the coffee mug (or the lusciousness of a bite of dark chocolate.
+But remembering the present can also be profound and vast.
+Suddenly remembering that we are alive on the earth and under a sun and part of a cosmos.
+The whole of our lives, everything that has every happened to us, is contained in the present moment, and we see that our being here at all is suddenly revealed to be miraculous.

-Our usual state is forgetfulness with pangs of longing for something we can’t name.
-A great teacher of mine once called it “nostalgia for being.”
-In our usual state, we long for the outer things: achievement, money, to lose five or ten pounds.
-We may long to be somewhere else, to have different and better conditions so that we can finally relax.
+Our usual state is forgetfulness punctuated with pain and pleasure and sometimes pangs of longing for something we can’t name, a wish to be at ease and part of a shared world.
+In our usual state, we long for the outer things: achievement, better health or more money, to lose five or ten pounds.
+We long to fix ourselves or our outer conditions so that we can finally relax.
 But sometimes, right in the thick of the messiest conditions, we long just to be.
-For a moment or two, we realize that life really is fleeting.
-Jobs, homes, relationships, disappear.
-Deep inside, there is a longing to know how it feels to be here, not just be swept along passively.
+We want to peacefully abide in Being.
+For a moment or two, we realize that everything really is fleeting.
+And deep inside, there is a longing to know how it feels to be here, not just be swept along passively.

 Meditation is way of practicing being here, which is what the poet Rilke called the solitude of childhood.
 Here is a fragment of a letter he wrote to a young poet, urging him not to strive to become a busy, successful adult: